-Focus of the Session: In this meeting, the leader should communicate that courage and trust are important qualities to exhibit in both the book The Hunger Games and in a Christian life.
-Courage and trust can be expressed in small parts of our daily life or in large and life changing ways; therefore, Christians, should be seeking ways to embrace and recognize both courage and trust in our lives.
+Focus of the Session

+In this meeting, I would like to communicate that courage and trust are important qualities to exhibit in both the book The Hunger Games and in a Christian life.
+Courage and trust can be expressed in small parts of our daily life or in large and life changing ways; therefore, we as Christians, should be seeking ways to embrace and recognize both courage and trust in our lives.

+Objectives

-Objectives: As a result of their participating in this session, participants will be able to....
+As a result of their participating in this session, I would like to help the participants be able to . . .

-- 1. Identify and name characters that show courage and trust in The Hunger Games through discussion and activities. - 2.
-Hear stories of courage and trust from the Bible. - 3.
-Explore ways to be courageous and trustworthy in their own lives.
+- 1. Identify and name characters that show courage and trust in The Hunger Games - 2.
+Hear stories of courage and trust from the Bible - 3.
+Explore ways to be courageous and trustworthy in our own lives by naming and praying for thos